34fame/sandbox-authn/README.md

 ### End Goal

-Authentication plugins are for application owners.
+Authentication plugins are for developers.
 This means they would be added to an application in much the same way a Quasar App Extension works.
 Once installed the developer should be able to easily integrate its capabilities into their application with little effort.